Torevar4X/telegramDOW/README.md

 ### 1. Environment Setup

-Set the following environment variable on Pella.app:
+Set the following environment variables on Pella.app:
 - `BOT_TOKEN`: Your Telegram bot token from @BotFather
+- (Optional) `API_ID` and `API_HASH`: Your API credentials from https://my.telegram.org for larger file support (up to 2GB files)

 ### 2. Configuration

-The bot is configured to use the official Telegram API by default when deployed, which works well with hosting platforms like Pella.app.
-The file size limit is 50MB-100MB on the official API, compared to 2GB with a local API server.
+The bot can be configured in two ways:
+- With only `BOT_TOKEN`: Uses official API with 50-100MB file size limit
+- With `BOT_TOKEN`, `API_ID`, and `API_HASH`: Uses local API with up to 2GB file size limit

+### 3. Running the Bot

+Use the `run_pella.py` file as the main entry point when deploying on Pella.app.
+This single Python file handles both the local API server (if credentials provided) and the bot as required by Pella.

-### 3. Requirements
+### 4. Requirements

 The bot requires the following dependencies:
 - python-telegram-bot